 Of course, the hope is that any protest you attend will be peaceful and your message will be heard, but being prepared can help assure that you stay safe even if violence does erupt, experts agree.
-Here’s how you can support the Black Lives Matter movement and become anti-racist.
+Here’s what anti-racism means and what it means to be anti-racist.

 Before the event: Dress appropriately

 If you are attending a protest march in warm weather, you may be tempted to dress in light fabrics and shorts.
 That would be a mistake.
 The good news is that many of the items you would wear to any protest or march can double as protection against the spread of infectious diseases, which at this time means coronavirus.

 As the novel coronavirus is still circulating, you should wear a face mask and consider wearing gloves, as well.
 (Just as you would in any situation where social distancing is difficult.)
 “Stay mindful of physical distancing whenever possible, wearing a face covering, and staying home when you’re sick is important for your health and that of other demonstrators,” says Russell Buhr, MD, PhD, assistant professor of medicine in the division of pulmonary and critical care at the David Geffen School of Medicine at University of California, Los Angeles.

 Wear goggles or some form of eye protection

 Coronavirus can spread through aerosolized viral particles landing in your eyes.
 Goggles will offer some protection from the virus, and they also happen to be the best way to protect your eyes from tear gas, pepper spray, and rubber bullets, says Robert Glatter, MD, an emergency physician in New York City.
 “Goggles can and should be worn over your glasses,” Dr. Glatter adds.